Anti-discrimination and Harassment Complaint Policy

 The College is subject to Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, as amended, the Age Discrimination in Employment Act, the Equal Pay Act, the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, Federal executive Order 11246, Genetic Information Nondiscrimination Act of 2008 (GINA), the Clery Act, the Violence Against Women Reauthorization Act (VAWA), and all other rules and regulations that are applicable.

-Under the direction of the President, the Director, Office of Diversity and Equity shall ensure compliance with this policy.
-The Director, Office of Diversity and Equity, in conjunction with the College’s Vice Presidents, Deans, and all other staff in a supervisory capacity shall implement this policy.
-As set forth in the Policy Against Sexual Misconduct, Relationship Violence, and Stalking, all College employees have a duty to report claims of sexual misconduct, including sexual assault, domestic violence, dating violence, or stalking to Simon Brown, Director, Office of Diversity and Equity, Title IX Coordinator and Section 504 Coordinator at email@example.com, Room M2-3, 1700 Spring Garden Street, Philadelphia PA 19130, (215) 751-8039.
+Under the direction of the President, the Director of Diversity, Equity and Inclusion and Title IX Coordinator shall ensure compliance with this policy.
+The Director of Diversity, Equity and Inclusion and Title IX Coordinator, in conjunction with the College’s Vice Presidents, Deans, and all other staff in a supervisory capacity shall implement this policy.
+As set forth in the Policy Against Sexual Misconduct, Relationship Violence, and Stalking, all College employees have a duty to report claims of sexual misconduct, including sexual assault, domestic violence, dating violence, or stalking to Director of Diversity, Equity and Inclusion and Title IX Coordinator and Section 504 Coordinator at , Room M2-7, 1700 Spring Garden Street, Philadelphia PA 19130, (215) 751-8039.

 Discrimination/Harassment – any conduct directed toward an individual or group based upon one or more of the following categories or traits: age, color, disability, gender, gender identity, genetic information, national origin, marital status, political affiliation, race, religion, sex, sexual orientation, veteran status that is sufficiently severe or pervasive to a reasonable person that it alters an individual’s employment condition, educational environment or participation in a College activity and creates intimidating, offensive or a hostile environment for employment, education, or participation in a College activity.
 Harassment may include, but is not limited to, repeated remarks of a demeaning nature, implied or explicit threats, slurs, innuendoes or gestures, demeaning jokes, stories, pictures, touching or other forms of physical harassment or objects or activities directed at an individual based on any of the above categories or groups.